tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 [&uparrow; Back to Outline](#outline)

-Tendermint's security model relies on the use of "evidence".
-Evidence is proof of malicious behavior by a network participant.
+Tendermint's security model relies on the use of evidences of misbehavior.
+An evidence is an irrefutable proof of malicious behavior by a network participant.
 It is the responsibility of Tendermint to detect such malicious behavior.
 When malicious behavior is detected, Tendermint will gossip evidence of the behavior to other nodes and commit the evidence to